VFC Program

 • Underinsured: Health insurance doesn’t cover vaccines; doesn’t cover all ACIP-recommended vaccines; covers vaccines but with a fixed dollar limit (or cap); or does not provide first-dollar coverage for vaccines including copays, coinsurance, or deductibles*; underinsured patients are only eligible to receive VFC vaccines at FQHC or RHC facilities.

-* This applies even when the primary insurer would deny reimbursement for the cost of the vaccine and its administration because the family has not met the plan’s deductible.
+* Applies even when primary insurer would deny reimbursement for cost of vaccine and administration because family has not met plan’s deductible.

 • Date of screening

-• Which VFC eligibility criterion (or criteria) was met
+• VFC eligibility criterion (or critera) that is met (if any)

 Ensure Vaccinators Only Use VFC Vaccines for VFC Patients

-Reminder: By California law, all provider locations must report doses administered (including eligibility and funding sources) to the California immunization registry within 72 hours—for both private and publicly supplied vaccines.
+Reminder: By California law, providers must report doses administered (including eligibility and funding source) to a local immunization registry (CAIR or CAIR/Healthy Futures) within 72 hours—for both private and publicly supplied vaccines.
+Save all program-related documentation for three years.

 Additional Resources